 Fr.
 Greg is doing WHAT!?!?!

-Running a marathon was not on my "to do" list for 2020.
+Running a marathon was not on my "to do" list back in 2020.
 My goal was simple, run off some of the weight I gained in the Fall semester of 2019 by eating so much pizza with the Anglican Aggies.
 I needed to move, so I did.
-I kept running, and when I had extra time on hand during the season of "please stay home, Texas", I kept running.
-Now I want to run for a long time without quitting.
+And then I kept running.
+I ran a marathon in 2020, ran the BCS Half Marathon in 2021, and now I'm running the BCS Marathon in 2022.

 Why I'm running.

 This is both a victory lap and a patient effort for continuing mission.

 2022 completes my fifth year with Incarnation.
 We have grown in 2021 and 2022 and become a small church.
 I began running back in 2019 for health reasons.
 But I continued running because I discovered that endurance and patient effort over time were core strategies for church planting.
 The planting phase is over.
 But life together and growth in spiritual maturity, as well as numerical strength, continues.
 So I want to open this new season of mission with the same strategies by which we planted Incarnation: endurance and patient effort over time.

 When I'm running.